-New Mexico has a data system with the capacity to provide evidence of teacher effectiveness.
+West Virginia has a data system with the capacity to provide evidence of teacher effectiveness.

-New Mexico has all three necessary elements of a student- and teacher-level longitudinal data system.
+West Virginia has all three necessary elements of a student- and teacher-level longitudinal data system.
 It has assigned unique student identifiers that connect student data across key databases across years and has assigned unique teacher identifiers that enable it to match individual teacher records with individual student records.
 It also has the capacity to match student test records from year to year in order to measure student academic growth.

-However, New Mexico does not currently use this data system to provide value-added evidence of teacher effectiveness.
-It appears that only student achievement data are being used as part of teachers' evaluations.
+However, West Virginia does not use this data system to provide value-added evidence of teacher effectiveness.